Capacity: 5,126 (4,500 seated)

 At the next roundabout again go left continuing along the A548 towards Chester.
 Head straight through the first set of traffic lights and after passing a Vauxhall and then a Renault garage on your left, turn right at the next lights (there is a Volvo & Jaguar delaership on the corner) into Sovereign Way.
 Continue to the end of Sovereign Way and then turn right into Bumpers Lane and the entrance to the Club car park is just down on the right.
 If you team is bringing a large following then allow some more time for your journey as the roads around the stadium can quickly become jammed.

-There is plenty of car parking available at the ground (£1), however if you use the club car park, it can be quite difficult to get away easily after the match.
+There is plenty of car parking available at the ground, at a cost of £2 per car.
+However if you use the club car park, it can be quite difficult to get away easily after the match.
 Henry Willard a visiting Yeovil fan adds; 'It may be an idea if you can plan an appropriate route, to stay in the left hand lane as you leave the car park and head westwards away from the city centre, as most of the traffic after the game seems to go towards town'.